EricMFink/ProfessionalResponsibility/_casebook/chap1.md

 ## Pro Hac Vice

-### Model Rules of Professional Conduct, Rule 5.5
+### Model Rules of Professional Conduct

 <div class="legal-code">

-#### Unauthorized Practice of Law; Multijurisdictional Practice of Law
+#### Rule 5.5: Unauthorized Practice of Law; Multijurisdictional Practice of Law

 (c) A lawyer admitted in another United States jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services on a temporary basis in this jurisdiction that:
 	(1) are undertaken in association with a lawyer who is admitted to practice in this jurisdiction and who actively participates in the matter;
 	(2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction, if the lawyer, or a person the lawyer is assisting, is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized;
 	(3) are in or reasonably related to a pending or potential arbitration, mediation, or other alternative resolution proceeding in this or another jurisdiction, if the services arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice and are not services for which the forum requires pro hac vice admission; or
 	(4) are not within paragraphs (c) (2) or (c)(3) and arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice.

 </div>